glasser/vote.davidglasser.net/content/post/202411-candidates.md

 I typically vote for the tenant slate for the rent board, and I typically vote for Alfred Twu for whatever.
 So I'll do that again.

-## Berkeley School Directors: Ana Vasudeo, and probably Laura Babitt but maybe Jen Corn
+## Berkeley School Directors: Ana Vasudeo and Jen Corn

 I'm a bit confused by this race.